Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Experiments

 \section{Experiments}

-In this section, we conduct four distinct types of experiments to substantiate the superiority of the proposed methods.
+As illustrated in Fig. \ref{exp_arangement}, this section conducts four distinct experiments to substantiate the superiority of the proposed methods.
 The first experiment focuses on the efficiency of the ASL framework.
-Comprehensive experiments have been conducted on 57 Atari games \cite{atari}, and the results are compared with other previously published DRL baselines.
+Comprehensive experiments have been conducted on 57 Atari games \citep{atari}, and the results are compared with other previously published DRL baselines.
 The second experiment involves a comparative study of Sparrow and other prevalent simulators.
-The final two experiments examine the Task2Task and Sim2Real capabilities of the agent derived from Color.
+The third experiment examines the Task2Task and Sim2Real capabilities of the agent derived from Color.
+The final experiment ablates the key components of Color to determine their respective contributions.
+The hardware and software configurations supporting these experiments are detailed in Table \ref{tab:hp} $\sim$ \ref{tab:pythonlib} for reproducibility.